VirtusLab/bazel-steward/docs/docs/configuration/configuration-file/update-rules.md

 Available fields:
   * `versioning` (string) <br/>
     Overrides what kind of versioning schema is used for the dependency.
+Schema determines how to parse the version in order to understand which part of the string is "major", "minor", "patch" etc.
     Default: `loose`.
 Allowed values:
-    - `loose` - always pick a newest version
+    - `semver` - parse version strictly  following [Semantic Versioning](https://semver.org/) schema
-    - `semver` - update the dependency only if new version is backward compatible with currently used version according to [Semantic versioning](https://semver.org/)
+    - `loose` - less constrained regex that will try to catch most popular versioning strategies that do not strictly conform to semver (but it works correctly with semver versions too)
-    - `regex:...` - only update the dependency if it matches provided regex
+    - `regex:...` - use custom regex for parsing the version.
+Useful for libraries with very non standard schema.
   * `pin` (string) <br/>
     Filters versions that are allowed for the dependency.
     It can be an exact version, prefix or regular expression.